Dutch Elm & Oak Wilt

 Oak Wilt is spread in two ways.
 Most new infections are spread from diseased oaks into neighboring oaks through grafted roots.
 This can happen when surrounding oaks are within 50 to 60 feet of each other.
 Where feasible, the common control method in these cases is to mechanically break the root grafts using a vibratory plow.
 This must be done before the diseased tree is removed.

 The other way oak wilt can be spread is through insect vectors that transmit the disease from oak wilt fungal spore mats to fresh wounds or cuts on healthy oaks.
 Oaks are most susceptible to new infections from April through June.
 Therefore, all pruning operations on oaks should be suspended during this period.
 Most, but not all, red oaks killed the prior year can produce infectious spore mats under the bark during this critical period.
 These trees may not be kept, with bark intact.
 Residents are urged to use extreme caution when bringing in diseased oak wood to their property.
 The probability of starting new infection centers on their property or throughout the neighborhood is high.

 Oak wilt is not the only disease affecting oaks in this area.
 Therefore, proper disease identification is necessary before devising any control recommendations.
-In Edina, the Kunde Company - Oak Wilt control specialists - are contracted to the State of Minnesota.
-They have the right to enter upon private property to conduct necessary inspections.
+Edina has contracted with Rehder Forestry Consulting to check on oak trees in Edina.
+If residents aren't home, Rehder may leave a notice on your front door.
+Rehder has the right to enter upon private property to conduct necessary inspections.

-If residents observe unusual symptoms of their oaks, they may contact the Parks and Recreation Department at 952-826-0308 to arrange for an inspection.
+If residents observe unusual symptoms of their oaks, they may contact the Parks & Recreation Department at 952-826-0308 to arrange for an inspection.